-The Diploma in Digital Marketing and Social Media is a conventional programme designed to equip individuals with the essential theoretical knowledge and practical skills required to advance their careers in Digital Marketing.
-The ECTS workload aligns with standard expectations, and the EEC anticipates that the qualification awarded will adhere to the National Qualifications Framework for Higher Education and align with industry standards.
+The Diploma in Digital Marketing is a conventional programme that is intended to provide the necessary disciplinary knowledge and practical skills needed for professional development in the area of Digital Marketing.
+The ECTS workload is along the expected lines.
+The EEC expects that the qualification to be awarded meets the National Qualifications Framework for Higher Education and industry expectations.

-Being a member of Galileo Global Education, Cyprus College has several policies in place for quality assurance.
+CTL Eurocollege has several policies in place for quality assurance.
 These apply to both the development and implementation of a programme.
-Any new programmes or changes to existing programmes must go through the internal committee and processes once a year.
-Cyprus College's policies cover areas such as curriculum development, assessment practices, and student progression.
+Any new programmes or changes to existing programmes must go through the internal committee and processes that convene once a year.
+CTL Eurocollege's policies cover areas such as curriculum development, assessment practices, and student progression.
 There are also mechanisms, such as the student course feedback (at the end of each semester) that can help ensure teaching excellence.
 Evidence of quality assurance meetings have been provided.
 The EEC would like to note that the policies are publicly available, and staff appear to be familiar with them.

-The EEC requested details on admission criteria, program content and structure, learning outcomes, teaching methods, assessment protocols, pass rates, employment data, and received adequate information.
-Much of this information is readily available on the Cyprus College website.
-Additionally, we were informed about the expected profile of student cohorts.
+The EEC enquired about admission criteria, the programme's content, and structure, learning outcomes, teaching approaches, assessment procedures, pass rates and employment information, and were given sufficient information.
+Most of the information required is readily accessible on the CTL Eurocollege's website as well.
+We were also provided information regarding the anticipated profile of student cohorts.

-- The programme under evaluation is designed with the Cyprus College's vision and strategy in mind; it appears to have specific learning outcomes. - Information about the programme of study is clear, accurate, and readily accessible for prospective students and other stakeholders. - The EEC requested evidence of quality assurance practices.
+- The programme under evaluation is designed with the CTL Eurocollege's vision and strategy in mind; it appears to have specific learning outcomes. - Information about the programme of study is clear, accurate, and readily accessible for prospective students and other stakeholders. - The EEC requested evidence of quality assurance practices.
 Such evidence was provided demonstrating adherence to good practices.